Farfetch/rules-framework/CONTRIBUTING.md

     $ git push --force origin master
     ```

-After all designated reviewers accept the changes (a contributor will set the reviewers), changes will be merged master.
+After all designated reviewers accept the changes (a contributor will set the reviewers), changes will be merged to master.

 ## Code rules